ziko1153/docs-gitbook/developers/contribution-guide.md

 We use the following architecture to serve views from the backend.

 * **Controllers** call a view helper, sometimes a [service](contribution-guide.md#services) and render a view.&#x20;
-* If the view needs data, **view velpers** prepare the data that is needed.
+* If the view needs data, **view helpers** prepare the data that is needed.
 No data should be prepared in a controller directly, so we can test the view helper in isolation.
 * Views are VueJS files.

 ### Localization